-Prof. Woods joined the Department of Physical Education and Sport Sciences (PESS), Faculty of Education and Health Sciences at the University of Limerick (UL) in 2016.
-She is a member of UL’s Health Research Institute (www.ul.ie/research/hri) and my research cuts across its themes of technology, lifestyle and health.
-Prof. Woods enjoys developing and testing theoretically sound interventions to change population levels of physical activity, and seeks better, more systematic methods of bringing research, practice and policy closer together to achieve real and sustainable impact.
-Prof. Woods believes that physical activity is a best buy in terms of public health, according to Prof. Woods.
-It has the potential to improve health and wellbeing for everyone, irrespective of age, ability or condition.
+Prof. Woods is Chair in Physical Activity for Health in the Department of Physical Education and Sport Sciences at the University of Limerick (UL).
+She is a member of UL’s Health Research Institute (https://www.ul.ie/research/hri), and Director of Collaboration & Internationalisation within its recently established Physical Activity for Health Research Cluster (https://www.ul.ie/hri/hri-research/research-clusters).
+Prof. Woods' research cuts across the HRI themes of lifestyle, health and technology.
+She enjoys developing and testing theoretically sound interventions to change population levels of physical activity, and seeks better, more systematic methods of bringing research, practice and policy closer together to achieve real and sustainable impact.
+Prof. Woods believes that physical activity is a best buy for public health as it has the potential to improve health and wellbeing for everyone, irrespective of age, ability or condition.

-Since joining UL in 2016, Professor Woods’ has led - as Principal or Co-Investigator –successful grant applications generating a total income of €5,585,736 (€1,986,000 to UL).
-Professor Woods has successfully trained 8 PhD and 6 MSc research students, and currently has one research fellow and four post-doctoral researchers, four full-time research assistants and five PhD students.
-Since January 2018, her research group have published >15 peer-reviewed journal articles and presented at numerous (inter)national conferences.
+Since joining UL in 2016, Professor Woods has led - as Principal or Co-Investigator –successful grant applications generating a total income of €5,585,736 (€1,986,000 to UL).
+Professor Woods has successfully trained 10 PhD and 6 MSc research students, and currently has one research fellow and three post-doctoral researchers, two research assistants and six PhD students within her physical activity for health research team.
+This team have published numerous peer-reviewed journal articles and presented at >30 (inter)national conferences.

 • The promotion of physical activity and healthy lifestyles in clinical and older adult populations.

-• Understanding the determinants of physical activity in children and young people and developing evidence-based interventions to promote physical activity in this cohort.
+• Understanding the determinants of physical activity in children and young people, and developing evidence-based interventions to promote physical activity in this cohort.

-Murphy, J.J., Woods, C.B., Murphy, M.H., Murphy, N., Byrne, N. and MacDonncha, C. (2019).
-Student Activity and Sport Study Ireland: Protocol for a Web-Based Survey and Environmental Audit Tool for Assessing the Impact of Multiple Factors on University Students Physical Activity.
-Journal Of Medical Internet Research.
-8(2). https://www.researchprotocols.org/2019/2/e10823
+Murphy, J.J., Woods, C.B., Murphy, M.H., Murphy, N., Byrne, N. and MacDonncha, C. 2019.
+Student Activity and Sport Study Ireland: Protocol for a Web-Based Survey and Environmental Audit Tool for Assessing the Impact of Multiple Factors on University Students’ Physical Activity.
+JMIR research protocols, 8(2), p.e10823. doi:10.2196/10823

-Murphy, M., Carlin, A., Woods, C., Nevill, A., MacDonncha, C., Ferguson, K. & Murphy, N. (2018).
-Active Students Are Healthier and Happier Than Their Inactive Peers: The Results of a Large Representative Cross-Sectional Study of University Students in Ireland.
-Journal of Physical Activity and Health.
-15 (10): 737-746. https://doi.org/10.1123/jpah.2017-0432
+Marie Murphy, Angela Carlin, Catherine Woods, Ciaran MacDonncha and Niamh Murphy.
+(2018) Active Students Are Healthier and Happier Than Their Inactive Peers: A Large Representative Cross-Sectional Study of University Students in Ireland.
+JPAH.
+Volume:0 Issue: 0 Pages:1-10 doi: 10.1123/jpah.2017-0432. https://doi.org/10.1123/jpah.2017-0432